Make France Catholic Again: How The Church And The Far Right Are Trying To Capitalize On The Notre Dame Fire

 Diallo, who has written books on racism and multiculturalism, considers the cathedral to be her birthplace — she was born in the hospital next door.
 She’s often a lightning rod in French debates about race — she supports the right to wear the veil in public, and an outcry from right-leaning politicians forced her from a government panel in 2017 — and was worried that sharing her story could be walking into a trap.

-“When you are a minority I feel like you’re always asked to say that ‘I love France and I thank France for whatever happened to come to me.’
+“When you are a minority, I feel like you’re always asked to say that ‘I love France and I thank France for whatever happened to come to me.’
 It’s something that is requested,” Diallo told BuzzFeed News.
-“I didn’t take part in it because I didn’t want to be like the ‘model minority.’...
+“I didn’t take part in it because I didn’t want to be like the ‘model minority.’ ...
 I didn’t like the idea that you need to prove more than anyone else that you’re connected to France.”

-Diallo’s worries proved well founded, as the fire has added new fuel to long-running culture wars over French identity.
+Diallo’s worries proved well-founded, as the fire has added new fuel to long-running culture wars over French identity.
 The large donations for the government's reconstruction fund immediately pledged by France’s richest families made headlines around the world and inflamed the months-long Yellow Vest movement over economic inequality.
 But there was less international attention paid to the fact that some on the right also immediately proclaimed the fire as a reminder of France’s “Christian heritage,” a notion that has been used to marginalize the country’s Muslim minority and oppose LGBT rights.

 Before the flames were out, far-right outlets were claiming that many Muslims celebrated the cathedral burning, and one mosque in Brittany was defaced following the fire.
 But divisive rhetoric quickly crossed into the mainstream.
 In France’s major right-leaning newspaper, Le Figaro, the anti-immigrant writer Éric Zemmour declared an individual’s personal reaction to the fire as a kind of loyalty test, writing, "Those who did not cry for the spire as it was burning were not French."
-Bishop Matthieu Rougé of the Paris suburb of Nanterre published a column titled, “And France remembered it was Catholic,” in which he said, “It is not for the Catholics to exploit this event but, for all the French citizens, to reclaim with serenity their founding history."
+Bishop Matthieu Rougé of the Paris suburb of Nanterre published a column titled “And France remembered it was Catholic” in which he said, “It is not for the Catholics to exploit this event but, for all the French citizens, to reclaim with serenity their founding history."

-Jordan Bardella, who is the lead candidate of the far-right National Rally (until last year known as the National Front) in May elections for the European Union’s parliament, picked up the drumbeat over the Easter weekend.
+Jordan Bardella, who is the lead candidate of the far-right National Rally (until last year known as the National Front) in May elections for the European Union’s Parliament, picked up the drumbeat over the Easter weekend.

 “In this context of ambient Christianophobia, do we [not] have the right to question the causes of the fire of #NotreDame?” he tweeted on Saturday, connecting the apparent accident to recent incidents of church vandalism some politicians blamed on “militant secularism.”
 That day he also gave a speech in which he said it was time to “stop this dictatorship of minorities that ruins the life of the silent majority.”